cardano-foundation/CIPs/CIP-1855/README.md

 ```

-To associate policy keys to a wallet, we reserve however `purpose=1855'` to reserve for policy keys for forging tokens.
+To associate policy keys to a wallet, we reserve however `purpose=1855'` for policy keys for forging tokens.
 The coin type remains `coin_type=1815'` to identify Ada as registered in [SLIP-0044].
 We use a hardened index for each policy key as derivation is not needed.

 We can summarize the various paths and their respective domain in the following table: